 Inclusive design benefits everyone

-Read our latest research reports, funded by Thomas Pocklington Trust:
+Read the latest research reports from the Research Institute for Disabled Consumers, funded by Thomas Pocklington Trust:

 - Inclusive Design: manufacturing, design and retail expert views (May 2016)